Listing description

 Chemical composition

-Sesame seeds contain the lignans, sesamolin, sesamin, pinoresinol and lariciresinol.[27][28]
+seeds contain the lignans, sesamolin,

 Cuisine

-Fast-food restaurants use buns with tops sprinkled with sesame seeds.
+thread).
+In Greece, the seeds are also used in cakes.Fast-food restaurants use buns with tops sprinkled with sesame seeds.
 About 75% of Mexico's sesame crop is purchased by McDonald's[29] for use in their sesame seed buns worldwide.[30]

 In Asia, sesame seeds are sprinkled onto some sushi-style foods.[clarification needed] In Japan, whole seeds are found in many salads and baked snacks, and tan and black sesame seed varieties are roasted and used to make the flavouring gomashio.
-East Asian cuisines, like Chinese cuisine, use sesame seeds and oil in some dishes, such as dim sum, sesame seed balls (Chinese: ; pinyin: mátuǎn or 煎堆; Cantonese: jin deui), and the Vietnamese bánh rán.
+East Asian cuisines, like Chinese cuisine, use sesame seeds and oil in some dishes, such as dim sum, sesame seed balls (Chinese: 麻 糰; pinyin: mátuǎn or 煎堆; Cantonese: jin deui), and the Vietnamese bánh rán.
 Sesame flavour (through oil and roasted or raw seeds) is also very popular in Korean cuisine, used to marinate meat and vegetables.
 Chefs in tempura restaurants blend sesame and cottonseed oil for deep-frying.

 Sesame, or simsim as it is known in East Africa, is used in African cuisine.
 In Togo, the seeds are a main soup ingredient and in the Democratic Republic of the Congo and in the north of Angola, wangila is a delicious dish of ground sesame, often served with smoked fish or lobster.